Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Ram Pressure Stripping of the Gas Halo

 We now make use of our simulated cluster systems to gauge the stripping of the satellite gas halo in a more realistic setting.
-The satellite is still modeled with a NFW profile, moving at the virial velocity, but the gas density of the ICM is taken directly from the simulations.
+The satellite is still modeled with an NFW profile, moving at the virial velocity, but the gas density of the ICM is taken directly from the simulations.

 In \cref{fig:rps_sat_simClust} we show representative examples for a $10^{11}\msun$ satellite halo in 3 simulated clusters (CL101,CL3,CL14) at \zeq{0} and \zeq{0.6}.
-The ram-pressure exerted by the cluster gas, \cref{eq:rpsDef}, is calculated using the spherically averaged density profile from the simulation.
+The ram pressure exerted by the cluster gas, \cref{eq:rpsDef}, is calculated using the spherically averaged density profile from the simulation.
 The lowest value of the shock edge, as defined in \rfsec{edgeFind}, is also shown.
 For comparison, the stripping due to a cluster with an NFW profile of the same virial mass is also shown.
 The concentration parameter $\cvir$ is defined here by the $\cvir$--$\Mv$ relation and \emph{not} calculated from the dark matter distribution in the simulation.

 The stripping in the simulated clusters is very similar to the results of the simple NFW toy-model.
 This indicates that the NFW model is indeed a very good approximation for the gas density profile of the cluster, at least for these simulated clusters.
-The stripping is more effective for higher mass clusters, for which the satellite retains less than \perc{20} of its gas mass at $\Rc$, but even for the low-mass cluster, the satellite loses more than \perc{60} of its gas mass.
+The stripping is more effective for higher mass clusters, since we assume the stripping is proportional to $\Vv^2$ and higher mass clusters have higher virial velocities \cref{eq:satVel}.
+In high mass cluster the satellite retains less than \perc{20} of its gas mass at $\Rc$, but even for the lower-mass clusters, the satellite loses more than \perc{60} of its gas mass.
 The stripping at the location of the shock edge is already strong enough to strip over \perc{60} of the halo gas, at least for the high-mass clusters.